Derick80/blog_social_media/Readme.md

 I tried to cite all sources used but if I missed one, please let me know and I will add it.
 Thanks!

+## To use pgAdmin to directly edit the production data base run this command
+fly proxy 6543:5432 -a <dch-blog> and leave running.